 Home / PFAS Matrices

 When a liquid (rain, condensation, liquid waste) passes through solid waste, the liquid byproduct is called “leachate.”
 If liquid passes through and from waste that contains PFAS, it’s likely that the leachate will too.
-Industrial landfill is a particular problem because older landfill sites don’t often have leachate collection systems.
+Industrial landfill is a particular problem because older landfill sites often do not have leachate collection systems.
 But municipal landfill can create issues too when contaminated leachate is sent to the local wastewater treatment plant.

 We’re certified/accredited by NELAC, ISO, DOD, DOE, and in every state with a PFAS lab certification program.